 Though Australian recipient eligibility criteria for face transplantation have not yet been developed, other international groups have well-developed protocols.
 The Brigham and Women's Hospital in Boston has performed multiple partial and full-face transplants since gaining institutional review board approval for the procedure in 2008.
-The recipient eligibility criteria specified under the protocols of this institution are listed in the Table 10.3: Recipient inclusion and exclusion criteria specified under Brigham and Women's Hospital protocols for face transplantation,4 adapted for the Australian context., adapted to reflect Australian hand transplant eligibility criteria (see Section 10.2).
+The recipient eliqibility criteria specified under the protocols of this institution are listed in the Table 10.3 adapted to reflect Australian hand transplant eligibility criteria (see Section 10.2).